WHY THE RIGHT SIZE IS IMPORTANT

 SIZING A BOAT

 Considering these issues, choosing the right heater is obviously very important.
 Sure Marine Service offers a basic quick reference chart to guide an installer in the right direction.
 If there is concern about whether or not a heater is right for a boat, there are formulas that can be used to figure out the requirements.
 The internal volume (cubic feet) of the spaces being heated should be multiplied by 12 for a sailboat ((length x width x height) x 12), and by 15 for a powerboat ((length x width x height) x 15).
 These numbers will give a round number of the BTU requirements, but other factors must be taken into consideration.
 When considering a heater, the construction of the boat must be considered as well as its size.
 Windows are sources of heat loss that need to be considered.
 If a main saloon has multiple windows the amount of heat for that space should be raised.
 Whether or not a boat is insulated is another factor.
 If your boat is not well insulated you should raise the heating requirements.
 Be sure to consider these variables if a boat size rests between heater sizing specifications.
-We have included tables to assist you in your sizing decision.

 Properly sizing a heater for a live-aboard application is crucial.
 Air heaters should not be used.
 Since there is no way to store household temperature warm air, an air heating system must fire its burner every time heat is needed.
 This leads to excessive run times and maintenance issues.